carlos-molina/contraval/README.md

 #### Where do errors come from?
-Smart contracts are impacted by several errors that can be clasified into design and implementation errors.
+Smart contracts are impacted by several errors that we clasified into design, implementation and mapping errors.

 - **Design time errors:** They are accidently introduced